-6. POS and Billing Software Needed for the QSR
+6. POS And Billing Software Needed For The QSR

-7. Staff Uniform for the QSR Employees
+7. Staff Uniform For The QSR Employees

 A Takeaway and Home Delivery outlet require one landline and at least two mobile phones.
 You can get a Cloud Telephony subscription that forwards the call to another designated number in case the first number is busy.
 You can also record the call for training purposes.
-This should not cost you more than 10k.
+It should not cost you more than 10k.

 You further need to spend around Rs 8000 on electricity fitting and plumber work.
 Apart from that, you would require a good calculator, Fire-extinguisher, daily account books, attendance register, etc. Another idea would be to use your restaurant POS to have a call center panel to take your orders on call.